dpak33/TDD/frontend/README.md

     flask run
     ```

-The web scraper will be available at `http://127.0.0.1:5000/api/jobs`.
+The web scraper will be available at `http://127.0.0.1:5000/api/jobs`, which is the call made within the job search component of this app.
 It accepts two query parameters: `query` (e.g., 'developer') and `location` (e.g., 'Vancouver').

 ## MERN Stack App